rhodyprog4ds/BrownFall21/assignments/01-python-syllabus.md

 1. Learn about your portfolio from the README file on your repository.
 1. edit `_config.yml` to set your name as author and  change the logo if you wish
 1. Fill in `about/index.md` with information about yourself(not evaluated, but useful) and your own definition of data science (graded for **level 1 process**)
-1. Install some additional python packages with: `pip install pip install -r requirements.txt` (this is a python operation, os use anaconda prompt on Windows) form inside the portfolio folder
+1. (*) Install some additional python packages with:
+`pip install pip install -r requirements.txt` (this is a python operation, so use anaconda prompt on Windows, if the pip version doesn't work, try it with conda: `conda install --file requirements.txt`) form inside the portfolio folder
-1. Configure precommit to help keep your repo clean with `pre-commit install`.
+1. (*) Configure precommit to help keep your repo clean with `pre-commit install`.
 If this step doesn't work, see the portfolio README under "Using your Jupyter Book Portfolio"
 1. Add a Jupyter notebook called `grading.ipynb` to the `about` folder and write a function that computes a grade for this course, with the following docstring.
 Include:

     -  a Markdown cell with a heading